 Housing costs determine whether individuals and families can live in a neighborhood without sacrificing other basic necessities, such as food and health care.

-On an average night in 2017, nearly 585,000 people were homeless in the U.S.
+On an average night in 2022, more than 580,000 adults and children experienced homelessness in the U.S.

 Housing should meet the needs of all individuals, regardless of age and ability level.

 Supportive housing refers to residential settings that offer additional services.
 These could be group meals, transportation, help with housekeeping, and personal care.

 The Fair Housing Act prohibits discrimination in housing sales, rentals, and financing on the basis of race, color, national origin, religion, sex, disability status, or presence of children.